391 Beacon is located on the south side of Beacon, between Fairfield and Gloucester, with 389 Beacon to the east and 393 Beacon to the west.

 On September 29, 1936, 391 Beacon was acquired from Fanny Mason by real estate dealer Ray C. Johnson, and on December 14, 1936, it was acquired from him by Fannie (Itzkowitz/Asquith) Lang, the wife of Clarence Edward Lang.
 The Langs lived in Winthrop.
 Clarence Lang was a real estate dealer and Fannie Lang operated the Fannette Gown Shop at 85 Newbury.

 On February 19, 1937, Fannie Lang transferred a one-half interest in 391 Beacon to her brother-in-law, Sally Dinn, the husband of Jennie Augusta (Itzkowitz/Asquith) Dinn.
-They recently had emigrated from Germany and lived in Winthrop.
+They recently had emigrated from Germany and lived in Winthrop with the Langs.

 391 Beacon was shown as vacant in the 1937 City Directory.